Dave Garroway

-David Cunningham Garroway (July 13, 1913 – July 21, 1982) was an American television personality.
-He was the founding host and anchor of NBC's Today from 1952 to 1961.
+David Cunningham Garroway (July 13, 1913 – July 21, 1982) was an American radio and television host on NBC.
+He was the host of Garroway at Large from 1949 to 1951, the founding host and anchor of Today from 1952 to 1961, and the host of The Dave Garroway Show from 1953 to 1954.
+His radio work included host of The Dave Garroway Show (radio program) from 1947 to 1955 and Monitor from 1955 to 1961.
 His easygoing and relaxing style belied a lifelong battle with depression.
-Garroway has been honored for his contributions to radio and television with a star for each on the Hollywood Walk of Fame and the St. Louis Walk of Fame, the city where he spent part of his teenaged years and early adulthood.
+Garroway was honored for his contributions to radio and television with a star for each on the Hollywood Walk of Fame and the St. Louis Walk of Fame, the city where he spent part of his teenaged years and early adulthood.

 Early life

 Born in Schenectady, New York, Garroway was of Scottish descent.
 By the time he was 14, he had moved with his family 13 times, finally settling in St. Louis, Missouri, where he attended University City High School and Washington University in St. Louis, from which he earned a degree in abnormal psychology.
 Before going into broadcasting, Garroway worked as a Harvard University lab assistant, book salesman, and piston ring salesman.
 After not being able to successfully sell either, Garroway decided to try his hand in radio.